flucoma/flucoma-docs/doc/DataSetQuery.rst

 :species: data
 :sc-categories: UGens>FluidManipulation
 :sc-related: Classes/FluidDataSet
-:see-also:
+:see-also: DataSet, LabelSet
+:max-seealso: coll, dict
 :description: A selection of columns and a set of conditions that match rows of a FluidDataSet.
-Use to filter and search in a database of descriptors.
+Used to filter and search in a database of descriptors.

 :message addColumn: